-In 2021 the equity risk increased with € 449 thousand.
-This increase is mainly the result of higher share prices which leads to a higher SCR equity risk, both due to an increased exposure to equities and also due to a higher risk charge as a result of the symmetric adjustment.
-Besides the increased share prices, the equity risk also increased due to the run-off of the transitional measure of equity risk.
+The 2022 SCR equity risk decreased with € 361 thousand.
+This decrease is mainly the result of lower share prices which leads to a lower SCR equity risk, bot due to a decreased exposure to equities and also due to a lower risk charge as a result of symmetric adjustment.
+Besides the impact of decreased share prices, SCR equity risk slightly increased due to the run-off of the transitional measure of equity risk.